2011JavaReact/jwilsonProject0/README.md

     "manager": true
 }
 ```
-An unsuccessful login will return a response status 401.

 ### DELETE /systemuser
 This request will delete a system user.
 Requests should be sent with the id of the desired user in the URI.
 > /systemuser/{id}